 Our strategy for the development and commercialization of our proprietary product candidates might include the formation of collaborative arrangements with third parties.
-We have entered into a number of agreements with third parties as described below under "Business," including a clinical trial research agreement with H. Lee Moffitt Cancer Center and Research Institute, Inc. ("Moffitt"); a collaboration agreement with the Spanish Sarcoma Group; a cooperative research and development agreement with the National Cancer Institute; a clinical research support agreement with City of Hope National Medical Center; an agreement with Theradex Systems, Inc.; a patent assignment and exploitation agreement with Inserm Transfert SA; an exclusive license agreement with Moffitt, a material cooperative research and development agreement with the National Institutes of Health, a collaboration agreement with BioPharmaWorks; and a consulting agreement with NDA Consulting Corp.
+We have entered into a number of agreements with third parties as described below under "Business," including a clinical trial research agreement with H. Lee Moffitt Cancer Center and Research Institute, Inc.; a collaboration agreement with the Spanish Sarcoma Group; a cooperative research and development agreement with the National Cancer Institute; and a clinical research support agreement with City of Hope National Medical Center.
 Existing and future collaborators have significant discretion in determining the efforts and resources they apply and might not perform their obligations as expected.
-Potential third-party collaborators may assist us in:
+Potential third-party collaborators include biopharmaceutical, pharmaceutical and biotechnology companies, academic institutions, government agencies and other entities.
+Third-party collaborators may assist us in: